hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_sha_8e0373f5-747a-4296-9de7-3c87492cfdfd-0_2.content.md

 "As an artist, I'm always looking for ways to surround myself with inspiration.
 This abstract shapes design is perfect because it's both beautiful and thought-provoking." - Alex, Visual Artist

 ## References
-If you're interested in learning more about the fascinating world of fractals and their connection to art, check out these resources:
+If you're interested in learning more about the Fas<wbr>ci<wbr>na<wbr>ting world of fractals and their connection to art, check out these resources:
 - [The Mandelbrot Set: A Brief Introduction](#)
 - [Fractal Art: Definition, History, Techniques](#)